tjk30/16S-pipeline/README.md

 curl -O https://research-singularity-registry.oit.duke.edu/lad-lab/16s-analysis.sif
 ```

-If you wish to also do the dada2 analysis steps on the computing cluster, you will also need to download the metabarcoding container:
+If you wish to also do step 6 (6_dada2) on the computing cluster, you will also need to download the metabarcoding container:
 ```
 #navigate to whatever directory you want to store the container in
 curl -O https://research-singularity-registry.oit.duke.edu/lad-lab/metabarcoding.sif
 ```
 ### Write sbatch scripts

 Download the "16S-sbatch-writer.Rmd' R notebook and fill in your run information.
 Run the code chunks as directed to get the correct submission scripts for each step.
-NOTE: you must be inside the directory containing all of the .sh scripts before running them.
+You can then copy/paste the submission script into the terminal.
+NOTE: you must be inside the DCC directory containing all of the .sh scripts before submitting them.

 For example:
 ```